duyet/monorepo/apps/blog/_posts/2024/05/clickhouse-mergetree.md

 # Creating a Basic Table

-Here’s a basic example of a table using the [MergeTree](https://clickhouse.com/docs/en/engines/table-engines/mergetree-family/mergetree) engine:
+Here's a basic example of a table using the [MergeTree](https://clickhouse.com/docs/en/engines/table-engines/mergetree-family/mergetree) engine:

 ```sql
 CREATE TABLE events